• Skip to primary navigation

 Ingredients

-• 1 tbsp extra virgin olive oil or oil of your choice
+• 1 tablespoon extra virgin olive oil or oil of your choice

 • 500 g chicken thigh fillets each cut into about 3 pieces (or you can leave them whole if you prefer)